MayTSAI/Network-Analysis-of-Game-of-Thrones/README.md

 Source / Target: two nodes that are linked by an edge

-Type: The weight attribute of every edge tells us the number of interactions that the characters have had over the book
+Type: The network between two characters ( directed or undirected edges )

-Weight: The weight attribute
+Weight: The weight attribute of every edge tells us the number of interactions that the characters have had over the book

-Book: The book tells is which season we are on
+Book: The book tells us which season the dataset is included